 Monday – At Sea in the Inside Passage

 Cruises force you to take a day off…and that’s a good thing.
 I spent the majority of my sea days alternating between eating and watching the scenery go by.
 It’s also a great chance to practice with your camera so that you’re ready for the perfect shot later on during the trip.
+Watch for whales along this route!
+I saw a few orcas on my first trip.

 Tuesday – Ketchikan